lgraubner/larsgraubner.com/content/blog/webpack-images.md

         test: /.*\.(gif|png|jpe?g)$/i,
         use: [
           {
-            loader: 'file-loader',
+            loader: 'file-loader'
-          },
+          }
-        ],
+        ]
-      },
+      }
-    ],
+    ]
-  },
+  }
 };</code></pre>

 ## Loaders

 Webpack is using loaders to process different filetypes.
 We want to optimize our images to reduce file sizes and make them load as fast as possible.
+The following loaders help us to achieve this task.

 ### file-loader

 The [file-loader](https://github.com/webpack-contrib/file-loader) is a simple loader which does not touch the file itself.
-The main purpose is to alter the filename and path for the public use.
+The main purpose is to alter the filename and path for public use.

 <pre class="language-javascript"><code>{
   test: /.*\.(gif|png|jpe?g|svg)$/i,